10 steps to quit smoking

-The results are in: grandparents help children live healthier lives.
-Bonus benefit?
-The positive health effects can be reciprocal.
+The results are in: Grandparents help children live healthier lives.
+And the bonus benefit: The positive health effects are reciprocal.

 Benefits to grandchildren

 Grandparents are notorious for spoiling their grandkids.
 And now, they have an excuse.
-A recent study showed decreased depression in kids who were closely bonded to their grandparents.
+Studies show decreased depression in kids who are closely bonded to their grandparents.
 Here’s why:

 Many kids are more comfortable going to their grandparents for advice because their bond is less judgmental and comes with less fear of punishment.
 Many adults find that grandparents can offer a voice of reason when conflict arises between kids and their parents, as there’s often less frustration and a bigger sense of listening and patience.